After weeks of playing cat and mouse,

 SHICHI:

-You did arranged for us to be alone, all night, and then
+You did arrange for us to be alone, all night, and then

 you proceeded to seduce me.
 What should I think?